 Since 2003, Apple has reduced or eliminated chemicals of concern from products, including lead, arsenic, brominated flame retardants, and PVC/phthalates from certain components.
 In 2015, the company eliminated beryllium from various components.
 Apple reported that it achieved 100% compliance with the RSS “for process chemicals at all final assembly sites” in 2015, 2016, 2017, and 2018.
 Apple takes strong steps to ensure the substances used in place of hazardous chemicals are an “environmentally responsible substitution” by requiring alternatives assessments and evaluates alternatives using the GreenScreen Framework and EPA’s Safer Choice Program.
 The company replaced hazardous cleaning chemicals used in final assembly facilities with safer alternatives that are free from chemicals designated as Benchmark-1 or -2 and List Translator-1.
 The company has also created its own Green Chemistry Advisory Board and collaborated with outside groups on safer chemicals and eliminating toxins.

-Opportunities for improvement: Apple can make even more progress by setting public quantifiable goals for reducing and eliminating chemicals of concern and expanding its Full Material Disclosure initiative to brand name products sold in Apple stores and on Apple.com.
+Opportunities for improvement: Apple can make even more progress by setting transparent public, quantifiable goals with specific timelines for reducing and eliminating chemicals of concern, including per- and polyfluoroalkyl substances (PFAS) that may be present in packaging, and by expanding its Full Material Disclosure (FMD) initiative to brand-name products sold in Apple stores and on Apple.com.
+The company should consider restricting CHCs that may be present in the building materials for new or renovated Apple stores.
 Apple should also become a signatory to the Chemical Footprint Project and pilot it with key private label suppliers.

 Summary of Apple’s Grade